From Trajectories to Integrals — Antiderivatives and the Area of a Circle

 This is a parabola.
 Larger \(g\) makes it steeper (the ball drops faster); larger \(u\) makes it flatter (the ball travels farther before falling).

-Explore – how \(g\) and \(u\) change the trajectory:
+Interactive demonstration – effect of \(g\) and \(u\) on the trajectory:

 From Differential to Integral Calculus